brombal/stylix-docs/markdown/selectors.md

 ## The `$css` prop

 The `$css` prop accepts an object of additional styles to apply to an element.
 These styles can be not only simple CSS property/value pairs, but also pseudo-classes or complex selectors with nested style objects.
-Consider the following example:

 ```tsx-render
 import $ from '@stylix/core';